Valerie Montgomery Rice

-Valerie Montgomery Rice is an American obstetrician, gynecologist, and college administrator.
+Valerie Montgomery Rice is an American college administrator and physician.
 She is the president and dean of Morehouse School of Medicine.

 Early life and education

 A native of Georgia, she completed a bachelor's degree in chemistry from Georgia Institute of Technology.
 In 1987, she earned a medical degree from Harvard Medical School.

 Intending to pursue a career as a neurosurgeon, her plans changed as she began her clinical rotation in obstetrics-gynecology rotation.
 Prior to this, Montgomery Rice recalls this rotation as being one she was not looking forward to.
 However, once in the rotation, Montgomery Rice was sure this was the field she was meant to be in.
 While conducting research at Harvard on using purified hormones to induce ovulation in mice, she received an acceptance letter from Emory University, her top choice university, to complete her residency.
 Before beginning her residency, Montgomery Rice's work had recently been published, thus recently making a name for herself.

 In addition, at Drexel University College of Medicine in Philadelphia, she completed Executive Leadership in Academic Medicine Program.
 She completed a residency in obstetrics and gynaecology at Emory University.
 She also conducted a fellowship in reproductive endocrinology and infertility at Hutzel Women's Hospital.